 But that’s not all, because we should not forget about malicious programs.
 If we just assumed that hackers might be trying to crack your password using brute force, then we need to know that they can go the easier way.
 They can infect your device with spyware!
 Moreover, we don’t mean spyware that collects some data in the background while you are browsing the network.
 No, now we are talking about the most dangerous programs, which are sometimes also classified as spyware, namely keyloggers and screen loggers.
 The first ones capture keystrokes, while the second ones send everything that happens on your screen somewhere to the attackers’ server.
 If you use a virtual keyboard, the keylogger is not dangerous for you, but there is still no way against the screen logger.

 Both these programs can be hidden from human eyes with the help of a rootkit – another powerful hacker tool.
-The presence of such programs on your computer would indicate that it has been at risk all this time.
+Such programs on your computer would indicate that it has been at risk all this time.

 However, to prevent malware from penetrating your device, and to remove it, should it infect your machine, there are antiviruses, such as GridinSoft Anti-Malware.
 It is a great program that has three types of protection.
-The on-run protection, deep scanning, and browsing protection which is also very important.
+On-run protection, deep scanning, and browsing protection are also very important.
 The first function destroys the infection on approach.
 The second one, scan, will help you find well-hidden malware.
 The last feature mentioned is blocking and warning about malicious sites.